zdravkov/kendo-docs/api/dataviz/diagram/connector.md

 ##### position `kendo.dataviz.diagram.Point`

-The current position of the connector.
+The new position of the connector.

 #### Returns